baiankhanjar/healthmart-analytics-platform/README.md

 - Executive Sales Dashboard exposure
 - Git/GitHub version control and repository security cleanup

-Source freshness and State/Slim CI are documented according to their actual project status: the supporting concepts were practiced, but active freshness thresholds and a fully automated CI pipeline are not presented as deployed features.
+Source freshness is configured for the `inventory` and `transactions` sources using `loaded_at`, with 7-day warning and 14-day error thresholds.
+State/Slim CI concepts were practiced, while a fully automated CI pipeline is not presented as deployed.

 ---